Taxation in the Republic of Ireland: Taxation evasion and tax avoidance

+List of tax defaulters

+Since 1983, the Revenue Commissioners have published a quarterly list of tax defaulters.
+The list includes the name, address and settlement details for every case where a settlement exceeded €50,000, and where the taxpayer did not meet other criteria such as making a qualifying disclosure.

+In April 2023, The Irish Times reported that the Revenue Commissioners were examining the implications for the list of a ruling by the European Court of Human Rights.
+In the case of Case OF L.B. v.
+Hungary (Application no. 36345/16), the grand jury of the court (led by Irish judge Síofra O'Leary) ruled that publication of L.B.'s default and of his personal details was a breach of his right to privacy under Article 8 of the European Convention on Human Rights.
+The court ruled that "this public shaming list was a modern form of pillory, was extremely humiliating and caused huge distress", because Hungary had failed to apply five test of balance.
+The Tánaiste Micheál Martin said that the finding would have to be studied in detail.

 Local taxes

 Prior to 1977, all property owners in Ireland had to pay "rates" – based on the "rateable valuation" of the property – to the local council.
 Rates were used by local authorities to provide services such as mains water and refuse collection.
-Rates for private residences were abolished in 1977, with local authorities instead receiving funding from central government.
-They continue in operation for commercial property.
+Rates for private residences were abolished in 1977, with national taxes increased and local authorities instead receiving funding from central government.
+Rates continue in operation for commercial property.

 In recent years, the government has introduced new local taxes.
-A charge for water will be introduced by 2014.
-A bin tax, for domestic refuse collection, was introduced in the last 15 years.
-Opponents claim that this is double-taxation – that in the aftermath of the abolition of domestic rates in 1977, their taxes were increased to fund local authorities.
+A charge for water was to be introduced in 2014 but this was cancelled after widespread opposition including Right2Water Ireland.
+A bin tax, for domestic refuse collection, was introduced in the last 15 years, and domestic refuse collection, previously carried out by local councils, was privatised.
+Opponents claim that the charges are double-taxation – that in the aftermath of the abolition of domestic rates in 1977, their taxes were increased to fund local authorities.
 However, with the ever-rising cost of providing these services, council funding is no longer sufficient to cover costs and user charges would free up council budgets for more worthwhile projects.

 Motor tax is paid into the Local Government Fund and is distributed among local authorities.